tangcongyuan/DjangoOnAWS/README.md

 ```
 * Implement the "contact_me" function in Controller, or should I say View?

-## Correct way to start and stop gunicorn for Django web app
+## Correct way to start and stop gunicorn for Django web app(obsolete)
 * Start:
 ```shell
 gunicorn tangcongyuan_com.wsgi --daemon